vatesfr/xen-orchestra/docs/manage_infrastructure.md

 ### Simple VM Migration (VM.pool_migrate)

-Simple migration involves moving the VM without moving its disks.
-This feature is only possible when the VM's disks are on a shared SR by both hosts.
+In simple migration, the VM's active state is transferred from host A to host B while its disks remains in its original location.
+This feature is only possible when the VM's disks are on a shared SR by both hosts and if the VM is running.

 #### Use Case

-- Move a VM within the same pool from host A to host B without moving the VM's VDIs.
+- Migrate a VM within the same pool from host A to host B without moving the VM's VDIs.

 ### VM Migration with Storage Motion (VM.migrate_send)

-VM migration with storage motion allows you to move a VM from one host to another when the VM's disks are not on a shared SR between the two hosts or if a specific network is chosen for the migration.
+VM migration with storage motion allows you to migrate a VM from one host to another when the VM's disks are not on a shared SR between the two hosts or if a specific network is chosen for the migration.
+VDIs will be migrated to the destination SR if one is provided.

 #### Use Cases